Windsor State School: History

 Early in 1943 the Allied Works Council erected for the United States Navy, large storerooms on the school grounds at the corner of Lutwyche and Constitution Roads, reducing the available playing field area even further.
 Despite post-1945 attempts by the school authorities to retrieve the lost ground, these stores were used after the war firstly as a Rehabilitation Training Centre, and then to house Education Department supplies.
 They are not considered of significance to the entry in the Heritage Register for Windsor Campus.

 The school sustained a strong enrolment well into the post-war years.
-In 1946 there was an average attendance of 756 pupils in the state school, and 323 in the infants'.
+In 1946, there was an average attendance of 756 pupils in the state school, and 323 in the infants'.
 However, attendance declined through the 1950s and 1960s, as the young families of the first half of the 20th century grew up and moved to the newer outer suburbs, and the local population aged.

 With the decline in pupil numbers, changes were made to the school structure.
 An opportunity school section was opened in the infants' block c.
 1965, and at the beginning of 1967, infants reunited with the older students in the main building, leaving the 1934 building to the opportunity school students.

 In the late 1970s, Windsor qualified as a Special Program School, the district being considered of declining social and financial climate.
 By 1980 enrolment had fallen to 300, with a substantial percentage of children from non-English speaking backgrounds.
 In 1981 a preschool was established in the Harris Street wing of the main building.
 Since 1984, senior pupils from the special school (formerly the opportunity school) have attended a school at Newstead, and many of the juniors have been integrated into the regular classrooms.
 Since the mid-1980s, the state school, special school and preschool have been known collectively as the Windsor Campus.

-Between 2004 and 2016, Stephen O'Kane had become the Principal of the School.
-During 2016, Matthew Keong was acting Principal, due to Mr O'Kane taking up another role.
-Mr O'Kane eventually left, after that role.